Adriapt/adriapt.github.io/_posts/2023-03-17-OutlookCVE.md

 ## NTLM

-Is it important to understand what is the NT Lan Manager and how it is used.
+It is important to understand what is the NT Lan Manager and how it is used.
 You can read more about it in [this part](https://adriapt.github.io/posts/active-directory/#ntlm-authentication) of this other post.
 Summing it up, NTLM is a Microsoft authentication protocol used to authenticate users in a Windows network.
 It is used to verify the identity of users attempting to access resources on a local network or over the internet.
 NTLM works by using a challenge-response mechanism, where a user's hashed credentials are sent to a server and verified.
 Once verified, the user is granted access to the resources they are requesting.

 ## How does it work?